ayobi/KrakenAPITest/README.md

     CMD ["npm", "start"]
     ```
 9. Run `docker build -t mykrakenapi .` to build the Docker image
-10. Run `docker run -it -p 9000:3001 mykrakenapi` to create the container
+10. Run `docker run -it -p 9000:3001 mykrakenapi` to create the container, you can use any free port that you have, for me it was 9000
 11. Run `docker run -d -p 9000:3001 mykrakenapi` to run the container in the background
 12. To avoid rebuilding our image everytime a change in the code has been made, we can use `nodeman` which automatically does the rebuilding, Run `npm install --save nodemon` and change the `start` command seen  in the code below